VinalKrush/kback/README.md

 ```

 # Current Goals
+(Biggest goal is to become a all in one backup manager)

 1. Adding a restore command allowing users to restore backups to a specified directory

+2. Adding a delete command allowing users to delete backups

-2. Maybe in the future add a command-line option to not archive the backup so symlinks can be backed up
+3. Maybe in the future add a command-line option to not archive the backup so symlinks can be backed up